ManimCommunity/manim/CONTRIBUTING.md

    operating system, manim version, python version, and any stack traces that the code may have generated (if applicable).

-4. Only after you have gathered this information, please open an issue.
+4. Please open an issue only after you have gathered this information.
 A community member will (hopefully) respond and start a conversation to address the issue.